 All the way towards Pink beach

-We met on the way one surfer who was going to Gerupuk bay and we saw stones in his motorbike pockets.
+We met on the way to one surfer who was going to Gerupuk bay and we saw stones in his motorbike pockets.
 We asked why he has them.
-He told that day before some robbers tried to steal motorbike from him while he was driving.
-So he decided to have some stones with him in a case if somebody would try do it again.
-Like if he will take a knife it can be worst and stones you can just through to a driver, injure him and he will slow down his motorbike.
+He told that day before some robbers tried to steal a motorbike from him while he was driving.
+So he decided to have some stones with him in case if somebody would try to do it again.
+Like if he will take a knife it can be the worst and stones you can just through to a driver, injure him and he will slow down his motorbike.

 Who could thought that in this beautiful beach parking area people are stealing motorbikes?

 Our “equipment” if somebody would attact us :)

 What you should know about trekking in Mt.
 Rinjani?